njswede/bosphorus/README.md

 portals at the time of writing.

 ### Why the name?
-I wanted a name that was the related to the concept of a portal.
+I wanted a name that was related to the concept of a portal.
 If you paid attention during geography class, you know that the Bosphorus Strait, located in Turkey is the portal between the Mediterranean Sea and the Black Sea.
 Plus is sounds cool.

 ## Design goals